mapbox/pxm-manifest-specification/pxm-manifest-spec.md

 - `sources` : a list of source images to process
 - `info` : the parameters for the render

-We will discuss each below:
+We will discuss each below.

 ### 3.1.  sources

-The `sources` object MUST be a list of source images to be rendered.
-Each element must be an unique S3 URI to a valid raster dataset, one of the following:
+The `sources` object is a list of source images to be rendered.
+Each element MUST be an unique S3 URI, prefixed with "s3://", of a valid raster dataset in one of the following formats.
+Duplicate source URIs will not be processed.

 - GeoTiff (with a .tif extension)
 - JPEG2000 image (.jp2)
-- Others??
-(ECW)

 Image must be georeferenced and use 8-bit color depth with Red, Green and Blue bands.